MFA – Directing

 - Prospective students may be scheduled for an interview and portfolio review.
 Interviews may be held at the School of Theatre in Tallahassee by appointment or at off-campus recruiting sites.
 For admission procedures, contact the Office of Academic and Student Services at 850.644.7234.

-MFA Directing Program Flyer
+Directing Program Flyer

 Frequently Asked Questions